Will Benson Player Props: Reds vs. Royals

-Will Benson -- with a slugging percentage of .414 in his past 10 games, including one extra-base hit -- will be in action for the Cincinnati Reds against the Kansas City Royals, with Zack Greinke on the mound, on June 12 at 8:10 PM ET.
+Will Benson and his .417 on-base percentage over his past 10 games (117 points higher than his season-long percentage), will be in action for the Cincinnati Reds against the Kansas City Royals and Jordan Lyles on June 13 at 8:10 PM ET.

-He strung together three hits (going 3-for-4) in his last appearance against the Cardinals.
+He had a one-hit showing in his last game (1-for-3) against the Royals.

 Will Benson Game Info & Props vs. the Royals